 - Federal court cases tend to be more serious crimes, if not in the prohibited conduct; then, in terms of consequences.

 - Some federal cases are less serious, due to jurisdictional issues – such as Native-American Nation dual-sovereignty or federal lands.

-In addition, certain types of federal criminal defense cases are more likely to be in federal court:
+In addition, certain types of cases are more likely to be in federal court:

 - “White Collar crimes,” such as claims of violations of vague federal statutes and administrative rules; and larger embezzlement, fraud, and theft cases.

 - Certain drug crimes, especially larger, alleged drug crime conspiracy cases, drug trafficking, drug importation and distribution.
 We’ve also defended clients in drug diversion by medical personnel, and medical fraud cases.
 Smaller drug cases are rare in federal court.
 But federal prosecutors often charge people with minor roles in alleged large criminal conspiracies.

 - Certain sex crimes, especially larger child porn charges, computer sex crimes, and internet soliciting sex-with-minor charges.